206 South First Street

 For specific information on programs and services, contact the office directly at 217-283-5544.

-The Multi-Agency is funded by the Vermilion County Mental Health 708 Board, United Fund of Grant Township, East Central Illinois Community Action Agency, local donations, and private contributions through Foundation grants.
-The Multi-Agency hosts fundraising efforts all year to make up for cutbacks in funding.
-The Multi Agency provides after school program for 6-17 year olds.
-The program provides tutoring and mentoring to at risk children and teens that meet federal low-income guidelines.
-Additionally, the program provides life skills, homework completion, snacks and a meal.
+The Multi-Agency is funded by the Vermilion County Mental Health 708 Board, United Fund of Grant Township, East Central Illinois Community Action Agency, local donations from businesses and individuals, and by various Foundation grants.
+The Multi-Agency also hosts fundraising efforts all year for specific programs.

 The Multi-Agency also provides transportation for senior citizens, disabled citizens, and anyone in need of transportation five days a week year round.
 This is the primary public transportation service in Hoopeston.
 The van makes approximately 1,000 stops per month.
 The bus is also utilized by the local preschool to attend field trips within the city limits.
 It is also available for groups to utilize for day trips.
 Other programs at the Senior Center include: Women’s morning coffee and donut, card clubs, and dances.
 The Agency services more than six hundred seniors and over one hundred and fifty with a known disabled (several more that have not shared the information), most all are low income.